Yureien/Monika-Bot/README.md

 #### Usage:
 `/roll_dice`

+---

 ### Table
 #### Purpose:
-Helping people have know that you freaked out because they're not capitalizing appropriate letters or that the finally capitalized it.
+Helping people know that you have freaked out because they're not capitalizing appropriate letters or that they finally capitalized it.
 #### Usage:
 `/table flip`: (╯°□°）╯彡 ┻━┻

 `/table unflip`: ┬─┬ ノ(°-°ノ)

+---

 ### Shrug
 #### Purpose: